 Distributions and Profit Sharing

 An LLC must have enough money in the business to conduct normal operations, but any other amounts can be used for distributions as called for in the operating agreement.
 If you decide to have your LLC be taxed as a partnership, then the net income in the LLC will flow through to the members, regardless of whether distributions are made or not.
-A decision that will need to be made is whether the LLC will make at least enough distributions to cover income taxes that will be taken on by the members of the LLC.
-You can decide to do anything with distributions, net income, and profits, as long as there is not a conflict with state law and it is in the operating agreement.
+You must decide whether you think the LLC will make at least enough distributions to cover income taxes that will be taken on by the members of the LLC.
+You can decide to do anything with distributions, net income, and profits, as long as there is not a conflict with state law and it is included in the operating agreement.

 What Happens if a Member Leaves the LLC?

-The terms for a buyout agreement can be written into an operating agreement for the possibility that a member wants to sell their interest, dies, or becomes disabled.
+The terms for a buyout agreement can be written into an operating agreement providing for the possibilites that a member may die, become disabled, or want to sell their interest.
 There can be other events that can trigger a buyout if you wish.
 You will have to decide when a buyout agreement is necessary and what terms you want for when the buyout occurs.

-Buyout agreements control if a member wants to leave the LLC or is forced to leave the LLC.
-Buyout agreements will lay out if the departing member can force the other members or the LLC to buy them out, who can buy the departing member’s share of the business, the price for a departing member’s interest in the LLC, and if there are other events that can trigger a buyout.
+Buyout agreements control what happens if a member wants to leave the LLC or is forced to leave the LLC.
+Buyout agreements will lay out whether or not the departing member can force the other members or the LLC to buy them out, who can buy the departing member’s share of the business, the price for a departing member’s interest in the LLC, and if there are other events that can trigger a buyout.

 Dissolution is the first step in the termination process to dissolve an LLC.
 A dissolved LLC changes the purpose from the purpose stated in the articles of organization to a purpose solely for winding up and liquidating the LLC and its assets.
 The operating agreement will have to determine what will trigger the winding up process.